-Further information, including the closing dates for each round, is available at: www.ua.edu.au/graduatecentre/scholarships
+Further information, including the closing dates for each round, is available at ua.edu.au/graduate-research/scholarships

-Are there opportunities for an industry placement during my candidature?
+Are there opportunities for an industry internship during my candidature?

-The University offers HDR industry programs and placements for current and future students.
+The University offers HDR industry programs and research internship opportunities for current and future students.
 These are exceptional opportunities for you to apply and further develop professional skills in your specific field and chosen career.

-Participation in an industry placement program will provide a strong complement to your academic studies and give you a head start in future employment opportunities.
+Participation in an industry engaged program will provide a strong complement to your academic studies and give you a head start in future employment opportunities.
+Eligible research internships are supported with a 3 months scholarship.
+To be eligible for the internship scholarships,